m-Samhoury/GithubRepos/README.md

 Also, I opted out to use the paging library from jetpack to experiment with it.
 Its approach is really neat.
 The result is amazing (check below the gif)

+I decided to go with Moshi this time instead of GSON for serializing/deserializing kotlin models into and from json, as its – as the core maintainers say – GSON 3.0 but without backward support.
+It is created by the same people who created GSON.
+I was pretty satisfied with it, especially with the newly added codegen feature.